Brazil FAF Bob-O-Link – Reserve Serra Dos Ciganos – Natural Processed

 Description

 Tasting Notes: A beautiful single-origin drinking Brazil best from medium to dark roasts.
 Clean, rich and balanced; this is a cup we are happy to drink all day long!
-This is the most traditional lot of the three, a bit more neutral tasting but just as clean and tasty.
 Hints of lemony acidity at the lighter roasts, good body with more traditional Brazilian nuttiness in the cup.
 Turns a bit more chocolaty and smooth as one pushes the roast into the medium to dark roast level.
 A nice sweet edge to the cup regardless of roast level.
-Still has some fruitiness in the cup, also some cool spice notes, but mild comparatively to the other two offerings.
+You’ll find notes of toffee, peanuts, citrus, caramel, and a rich semi-sweet chocolate-like tone, with some cool spice notes that come through as you roast it darker.

-Roasting Notes: Easy to roast, a little chaff heavy.
-Roasts just slightly two toned.
+Roasting Notes: Easy to roast, a little chaff heavy being a natural.
+Roasts just slightly two-toned.
 If shooting for those wonderful light roasts, make sure everything is a little through first crack.
 A longer setup is not necessary, these beans present nicely even 12 hours later.
-After 4-5 days, loses a bit of floral/fruity factors but the cup will be richer and smoother.
+After 4-5 days, loses a bit of the floral/fruity factors but the cup will be richer and smoother.

 Additional information